 The North Eastern state of Assam unknown to many is a rich biodiversity zone with thriving flora and fauna.
 Assam is known for its tropical rainforests, bamboo orchards, national parks as well as varied indigenous agricultural and fruit crops.

 One of the most famous organic produce of Assam is Tezpur litchi.
-Tezpur litchi is widely grown at the renowned Lichu Pukhuri orchard that was set up between 1922 and 1924 by the noted litterateur Late Padmanath Gohain Baruah who was the chairman of the Tezpur Municipal Board.
+Tezpur litchi is widely grown at the renowned Lichu Pukhuri orchard that was set up between 1922 and 1924 by the noted litterateur Late Padmanath Gohain Baruah who was the chairman of Tezpur Municipal Board.
 There are 26 litchi trees spread over 5 bighas of land.
-This special type of litchi grown here in Lichu Pukhuri that was formerly known as Paltan Pukhuri which is in the heart of the Tezpur town is grown completely in the organic manner and the unique micro-agro climatic conditions ensures the superior quality and consistent taste of the produce every year.
+This special type of litchi grown here in Lichu Pukhuri, formerly known as Paltan Pukhuri which is in the heart of the Tezpur town is grown completely in the organic manner and the unique micro agro-climatic conditions ensures the superior quality and consistent taste of the produce every year.
 It is very popular in the fruit markets of Madhya Pradesh, Uttar Pradesh, Rajasthan and others.

 This attractive red coloured fruit was accorded the Geographical Indication Tag (GI) in 2015.

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)